top of page

 First, relax.

-Do I need money right now?
-Do I want experience for my CV?
-Do I want connections?
-Or am I just panicking because everyone else seems to be doing something?
+Do you need money right now?
+Do you want experience for your CV?
+Do you want connections?
+Or is it just something everyone is doing around you? (also a good reason to get a job dw)

 Clarity saves you months of wasted effort.